Seven-run inning powers Rangers past Angels - NewsBreak

 Seven-run inning powers Rangers past Angels

-Nathaniel Lowe delivered a go-ahead, RBI single and Eli White delivered a two-run single and scored on a three-base error to punctuate a seven-run eighth inning that rallied the host Texas Rangers to a 10-5 win over the Los Angeles Angels on Tuesday.
+Nathaniel Lowe delivered a go-ahead, RBI single and Eli White hit a two-run single and scored on a three-base error to punctuate a seven-run eighth inning that rallied the Texas Rangers to a 10-5 win over the Los Angeles Angels on Tuesday in Arlington, Texas.

-The Rangers have won the first two of the series and go for the sweep on Wednesday.
+The Rangers have won the first two games of the series and will go for the sweep on Wednesday.

 Dennis Santana (1-1) picked up the win, and Tepera (1-1) was tagged with the loss.

-Note: EditorsNote: update 2: changes to “White hit” in lede